g-battaglia/kerykeion/README.md

 ## Perspective Type

+By default, the perspective type is set to Apparent Geocentric (the most common standard for astrology).
 The perspective indicates the point of view from which the chart is calculated (Es.
 Apparent Geocentric, Heliocentric, etc.).
 You can set the perspective type in the AstrologicalSubject class: